pfheatwole/thesis/source/derivations.rst

 The derivation develops the equations of motion by starting with derivatives of linear and angular momentum.
-The derivation is largely based on the excellent :cite:`hughes2004SpacecraftAttitudeDynamics`, although this section uses this paper's version of Stevens' notation (see :ref:`symbols:Notation and Symbols`).
+The derivation is largely based on the excellent :cite:`hughes2004SpacecraftAttitudeDynamics`, although this section uses this paper's version of Stevens' notation (see :ref:`notation:Notation and Symbols`).

-An implementation of this model is available as :py:class:`Paraglider6a
+An implementation of this model is available as :external+glidersim:py:class:`Paraglider6a
-<glidersim:pfh.glidersim.paraglider.Paraglider6a>` in the ``glidersim``
+<pfh.glidersim.paraglider.ParagliderSystemDynamics6a>` in the ``glidersim``
 package.
-The ``glidersim`` package also includes :py:class:`Paraglider6b
+The ``glidersim`` package also includes :external+glidersim:py:class:`Paraglider6b
-<glidersim:pfh.glidersim.paraglider.Paraglider6b>` and :py:class:`Paraglider6c
+<pfh.glidersim.paraglider.ParagliderSystemDynamics6b>` and
+:external+glidersim:py:class:`Paraglider6c
-<glidersim:pfh.glidersim.paraglider.Paraglider6c>`, which decouple the
+<pfh.glidersim.paraglider.ParagliderSystemDynamics6c>`, which decouple the
 translational and angular equations of motion by choosing the glider center of gravity for the dynamics reference point, but do not incorporate the apparent mass matrix.